ChrisKeller999/Costco-Enterprise-Architecture/README.md

 - If you get any errors, follow the prompts to install any missing dependencies
 - If images do not show up, you likely will need to open up the LIVE playbook to log in using w3id credentials and get a token.
 This will enable you to access the images.
 All images are in a separate repository on the live GitHub site.

-**DO NOT USE THE MARKDOWN EDITOR TYPORA - IT IS NOT APPROVED BY IBM SECURITY**

 **Note:**
 - Search is set up to _only search Production_ - don't expect to see your changes show up in the search index while testing locally